 At the start of 2021, it became apparent that – even though the charity had accepted thousands of pounds in donations from The Valley’s greyhound owners – Hope Rescue had, itself, arranged the rehoming of few, if any, greyhounds from The Valley.
 After being put into Hope Rescue’s care, the greyhounds had subsequently been passed to other recognised dog charities for them to organise the rehoming.
 The cost of veterinary treatment of injured greyhounds had also been borne by other dog charities.
 Even the work of organising this had not been carried out by Hope Rescue staff: most of the arrangements were made by an unpaid volunteer.

-Hope Rescue has, subsequently, started a campaign to malign The Valley and greyhound racing in general.
-Most recently, it has publicised a petition via its Facebook pages calling on greyhound racing in Wales to be banned.
-The publicity is accompanied by numerous requests for financial donations to the charity.
+Hope Rescue’s publicity is routinely accompanied by numerous requests for financial donations to the charity.
 Even an article published in an online magazine for primary school children was accompanied by a link to a web page encouraging donations.
 Although its publicity makes repeated emotional references to ‘cruelty’, the only case of the maltreatment of a greyhound ever mentioned in their publicity took place nine miles away from The Valley and 17 years ago, before Hope Rescue was founded.

 Their publicity includes the assertion that “Hope Rescue and their rescue partners have taken in almost 200 surplus greyhounds from [Valley Greyhound Stadium], 40 of which sustained serious injuries.”

-Every registered racing greyhound in the UK has a unique reference number tattooed inside one of its ears and the Valley Greyhound Stadium records the ear mark of every greyhound that races at the track.
+Every registered racing greyhound in the UK has a unique reference number tattooed inside one of its ears and the Valley Greyhound Stadium records the ear marks of greyhounds that race at the track.
 In addition, the valleygreyhounds.org website publishes very comprehensive records of all races at The Valley including detailed analysis of what happened to every greyhound in every race.